Marianandrade23/Marianandrade23/README.md

 💡 Currently working on an Airline Reservation Management System using Java.

+🛫 Love traveling and expect to finish visiting all states in the next two years.

 👩🏽‍💻 Programming languages:

 •I have experience working with a variety of languages, including C#, JavaScript, Python, and Java.